State police charge three with fraud in car sale

 "The vehicle was totaled and was sold with a Pennsylvania salvage title," Torres wrote in the arrest affidavits.

-Totaled means a vehicle too badly damaged to make it worth repairing.
+Totaled means a vehicle is too badly damaged to make it worth repairing.

 Fuller told police he paid $600 to have the Audi's salvage title "fraudulently transferred into a rebuilt Pennsylvania title," a process known as "washing," according to the arrest affidavits Torres filed against Frietto, Klassner and Delapaz.